Prestige Pricing Definition

 - Other Advantages Includes

 - Lower chances of defects in the product

 - A market advantage over others

-- Competition: These strategies can create a problem for industries having tough competition and competitors are very competitive to create substitutes in a limited time so that they can capture the market.
+- Competition: These strategies can create a problem for industries having tough competition, and competitors are very competitive in creating substitutes in a limited time so that they can capture the market.

 - Other Disadvantages Includes:

 - Top Class People can also be price sensitive.

 - Competition and Pricing act restrictions by law

 - Prestige pricing may not work for all products and service

 - High spends on quality checks and assurance